Customer Experience (CX) vs. User Experience (UX)

 In short, UX is what your customer interacts with on a day-to-day basis.
 It’s each and every button tap, search, or form fill out in your digital product.
 Customer Experience, on the other hand, is the entirety of all of those interactions for each and every customer.

 So, having a great UX design throughout the entire customer journey is fundamental to the daily use of your app.
-If it doesn’t look good or is confusing to use, you’ll lose customers.
+If it doesn’t look good or the user’s interaction with it becomes confusing, you’ll lose customers.
 Customer Experience allows you to take a relationship’s worth of use and determine what things need to be fixed, clarified, or added on to when it comes to your digital product.
 It also enables you to make changes to your app that make sense in the long run, helping you avoid things like Design Debt.

 Are you ready for your own cheat code?

 Here at the Ranch, we take a measured and informed approach to Customer Experience.
-Since there are often multiple ways of solving a challenge, we use an iterative approach of proven CX strategies to help you validate your assumptions or offer a new path to success for a good customer experience.
+Since there are often multiple ways of solving challenges related to a customer interactions, we use an iterative approach of proven CX strategies to help you validate your assumptions or offer a new path to success for a good customer experience.

-Ready to get started?
+Ready for change?
 Reach out to us and let’s get started.